You are here

 - Significant Reading Deficiency data for the last two years (higher rates will be ranked as priority districts)

-- Geographic Location to field staff delivering the course
+- Geographic Location to field staff delivering technical assistance

 Funds from this opportunity must be used to supplement and not supplant any federal, state, and local funds currently being used to provide activities.
 There will be no carryover of funds.
 Unobligated funds at the end of the fiscal year will be returned to the CDE.